nealcrook/nascom/hw_sim/README.md

   objectionable but not ideal; in the limit, executing code from the VDU RAM caused the screen to be permanently blanked.

-Successive pictures 'zoom in' to parts of the frame:
+Successive pictures 'zoom in' to different parts of the frame:

 * doc/n2startup_frames.pdf    -- shows the 50 frame/second timing for 2 frame-times
+* doc/n2single_scanline.pdf   -- shows the timing for one scan-line
+* doc/n2single_line.pdf       -- shows the timing for one output line, 14 scan-lines
 * doc/n2single_frame.pdf      -- shows the timing for the active part of a single frame
-* doc/n2single_line.pdf       -- shows the timing for one output line, 16 scan-lines
-* doc/n2single_scanline.pdf   -- shows the timing for one scan-line
 * doc/n2hblank_to_7chars.pdf  -- shows the start of one scan-line
 * doc/n214chars_to_hblank.pdf -- shows the end of one scan-line

 ### n2startup_frames.pdf

+This picture shows 2 complete video frame times (active and blanking).
+The black regions of the waveform show signals that are toggling too quickly for all the transitions to be visible at this zoom level.

+All the remaining pictures show the same set of signals, zooming in to show different detail.

+Follow the schematic as you read these notes and look at the waveforms.
+Inspect n2_vid.v and see how it relates to the schematic.
+Trace signal names from the waveform to n2_vid.v and mark them up on your schematic; this will give you the best chance of following the descriptions here.

+Everything starts with the crystal XT1, centre-right on the schematic.
 Two section of IC65 forms a crystal oscillator running at a frequency of 16MHz.
+The oscillator output, "clk" blocks IC49 which is configured as a down-counter.

-This is divided by IC49 to generate clocks at 8MHz, 4MHz, 2MHz and 1MHz, each with a nominal 50/50 duty cycle.
+IC49 to generates outputs at 8MHz, 4MHz, 2MHz and 1MHz, each with a nominal
+50/50 duty cycle, and "clk_1mhz_pulse" which is normally high but with a low-going pulse at a 1MHz rate.
 A LSW selects between 2MHz and 4MHz clocks for the CPU clock.

-"clk_8mhz" is used as the dot clock and clocks the video shift register, IC65.
+"clk_8mhz" is used as the dot (pixel) clock and clocks the video shift register, IC65.

-"clk_1mhz_pulse" has a short, low-going pulse at a 1MHz rate.
-It is used to clock the dividers for the video timing chain.
+Each character is 8 dots (bits) wide.
+The 8 bits are read from one of the character generators IC54, IC66 and loaded into IC65.
+IC65 must be loaded every 8 dot-times, ie at clk_8mhz/8.

-IC71a combines the 1, 2, 4 and 8MHz clocks together to generate "clk_char_ld"
+IC65 is loaded by "clk_char_ld".
+IC71a combines the 1, 2, 4 and 8MHz clocks
-which has a short low-going pulse at a 1MHz rate (later waveforms show the relationship between "clk_1mhz_pulse" and "clk_char_ld").
-This is used to load the video shift register, IC65.
+together to generate this signal, which has a short low-going pulse at a 1MHz rate (later waveforms show the relationship between "clk_1mhz_pulse" and "clk_char_ld").

-IC51, IC52, IC53, IC68 form a divider chain that times a frame's active and blanking time.
-The period of "vblank_n" shows the frame period.
-The simulation test bench reports this period, which stabilises at 19712us (50.73Hz).

-The falling edge of "vsync_trigger_n" triggers monostable IC57 to generate "vsync", the vertical sync pulse to the vdu.

-The black regions of the waveform show signals that are toggling too quickly for all the transitions to be visible at this zoom level.

-### n2single_frame.pdf

-"active_v" shows the active part of 1 frame (i.e., everything apart from vertical blanking). "active_h" shows the active part of each scan-line in the frame (and therefore there should be 16 lines * 14 scan-lines of them within a frame).

-"vdu_line" is the part of the address that defines the output line that is being read from the video RAM.
-This bus counts from f (15) through 0 and up to e during the active part of the frame, with the result that "line 16" is at the top of the frame, as on the NASCOM 1.

-TODO more about how the counters work and the role of the PROM.

-### n2single_line.pdf

-Shows one output line of characters, made up of 14 scan-lines.
-When "vdu_line" has a value of f, the top line of the frame is being generated. "chr_rs" counts from 0 through d, generating the row selects into the character generator. "active_v" asserts and remains asserted because this is the start of a video frame. "active_h" pulses high 14 times; once for each scan-line.
-"vid_shift_data" is the output of the shift register, IC65.
-It is combined with "active_h" and "active_v" in IC61a to generate "vid_data" which is the video data for the display: there are 14 bursts of activity, one for each scan-line of the output.

 ### n2single_scanline.pdf

-Shows one scan line. "vdu_line" is f and "chr_rs" is 0, showing that this is the first scan-line at the top of the frame; this is confirmed by seeing "active_v" assert.
+Shows one scan line. "vdu_line" is 0xf and "vdu_rs" is 0, showing that this is the first scan-line of the top line of the frame; this is confirmed by seeing "active_v" assert.

+IC51 and IC52 are clocked by "clk_1mhz_pulse" to generate a 6-bit counter
+"vdu_chr".
+This counts one line time.
+It is used to address 64 successive locations in the video RAM, IC50, via address MUX IC62, IC63.
+48 of the locations are displayed, 16 are hidden.

+Decodes formed by IC55, IC56 generate set and reset pulses to the RS latch formed by IC60.
+IC60/3 is "active_h" (or, to think of its inverse, /HBLANK).
+As "vdu_chr" counts from 0 to 0x3f (63), the latch is set ("ah_set_n") as the count goes to 0xc (12) and cleared ("ah_clr_n") as the count goes to 0x3c (60) ao that "active_h" is asserted for a count of 48.

-The falling edge of "div7" triggers monostable IC57 to generate "hsync", the horizontal sync pulse to the vdu. "hsync" is combined with "vsync" in IC61c to generate "vid_sync" to the video output and video modulator.
-The voltage swing distinguishes sync from video, and the pulse width distinguishes horizontal from vertical sync pulses.
+Each time "vdu_chr" wraps from 0x3f..0, the high->low transition of the count MSB triggers IC57/1 to generate "hsync", the horizontal sync pulse to the vdu.

-"active_h" is generated from a set/reset latch IC60a,b.
-The latch is set by "ah_set_n" and cleared by "ah_clr_n" which are decodes of timing chain count values, generated by IC55a,b.

 "clk_char_ld" pulses once per character.
 The resolution's a bit low, but it should be possible to see: